Overview

 - Reduce unnecessary network visibility.

-- Protect name resolution where supported.
+- Protect name resolution through controlled secure-resolution policy.

 - Support transport protection.